-Bhavesh Agarwal, father to four-year-old Ramesh, is a worried father.
-He feels that his vegetarian son will not be able to get the required protein rich food for kids along with the nutrients needed for proper growth and development.
+Bhavesh Agarwal, dad to four-year-old Ramesh, is worried.
+He feels that his vegetarian son will not be able to get the required protein-rich food for kids along with the nutrients needed for proper growth and development.
 One day, he meets an ex-colleague who assures him that a vegetarian diet can provide the essential nutrients provided the parents know what foods to give.
-Soon, Bhavesh starts incorporating certain foods rich in protein in his son's diet and is now a happy parent.
+Soon, Bhavesh starts incorporating certain foods rich in protein into his son's diet and is now a happy parent.

 Bhavesh's problem with a vegetarian child is not an isolated one.
-Ensuring protein rich food for kids is one topic that worries most parents.
+Ensuring protein-rich food for kids is one topic that worries most parents.
 Do you often worry about your vegetarian child's protein intake?
-Do you think being vegetarian may result in affecting the protein requirements for children?
+Do you think being vegetarian may result in affecting the protein requirements of children?
 This is not necessarily the case.
 In fact, you can ensure that your child gets enough protein from certain protein-rich foods.

 Note: One cup of chopped or sliced raw white mushrooms contains 2.2 grams of protein

 Are you worried your little one does not eat much rice?
 Give her quinoa instead.
 It is higher in protein than most grains and a great source of fiber.
 So, it is a great source of protein for vegetarians and vegans who don't eat meat.
 One cup of quinoa contains 8 grams of protein.
 Quinoa can be a great substitute for starchy rice or pasta.
 It can be a great snack or a diet meal as well.

 Note: Quinoa can be had in itself or added to soup to thicken it, paired with vegetables, or even made into a vegetable burger.